noisr-ist/.github/profile/README.md

 ## About

-We understand the critical role that random numbers play in various domains, including cryptography, simulations, statistical analysis, and experimental research.
-We specialize in harnessing genuine physical processes to generate random numbers that exhibit true randomness, ensuring the utmost integrity and reliability for scientific applications.
+We understand the critical role that random numbers play in various domains in business and academia.
+This includes cryptography, simulations, statistical analysis, and experimental research.
+We are a team of physicisists and engineers specialized in harnessing genuine physical processes to generate random numbers that exhibit true randomness.
+Our goal is to ensure the utmost integrity and reliability for scientific applications.

 ## Features